Gurubase/gurubase-widget/INTEGRATIONS.md

               "data-name": "YOUR_NAME", // Optional
               "data-icon-url": "YOUR_ICON_URL", // Optional
               "data-bg-color": "YOUR_BG_COLOR", // Optional
+              "data-baseUrl": "YOUR_BASE_URL", // Optional, only needed for self-hosted widgets
               defer: true,
               id: "guru-widget-id", // Do not change this },